Djdefrag/QualityScaler/README.md

 ## What is QualityScaler?
-Qualityscaler is a Windows app that uses BSRGAN Artificial Intelligence to enhance, enlarge and reduce noise in photographs and videos.
+Qualityscaler is a Windows app powered by AI to enhance, enlarge and reduce noise in photographs and videos.

 ## Other AI projects.🤓
 - https://github.com/Djdefrag/RealESRScaler / RealESRScaler - image/video AI upscaler app (Real-ESRGAN)